paperduck/algo/README.md

 #Algorithmic Trading Daemon ("algo")

+## Introduction

+- This is a work in progress.
+As of 2017-02-17, live trading and forward testing are about half ready.
+Backtesting is mostly non-existent.
+- Python is used for the bulk of the program currently (`/src/`).
+The database is MySQL (`/src/db/`).
+There are some shell scripts in `/src/scripts`.
-This is a work in progress.
-There are three pieces to this project, as with any algorithmic trading: backtesting, forward testing, and live trading.
+- There are three pieces to this project, as with any algorithmic trading: backtesting, forward testing, and live trading.

 ## Backtesting
 - Backtesting will consist of a MySQL database with historical data.
 The daemon iterates through the historical data to simulate live trading.